By Kim Pierce, MS, RD, LDN, CDE

 - Applesauce pouch and a nut bar

-Personally, I like to bring a combination of snacks from both the long duration and quick fuel options listed above.
-For times when I don’t plan on stopping, I may grab an energy chew or fruit snack that I can easily consume while hiking or biking.
-I like to bring a bar, trail mix, or sandwich for the longer duration activities when we do plan on making a few stops.
-Additionally, consider the amount of space you have when packing a snack, which may also help in deciding what snacks to bring as well as the quantity.
+Personally, I like to bring a combination of snacks from both the long burning energy and quick energy snack options listed above.
+For times when I do not plan on stopping to eat a meal, I may grab an energy chew or fruit snack that I can easily consume while hiking.
+I typically bring a bar, trail mix and a sandwich for longer hikes when we do plan on making a few stops.
+Additionally, consider the amount of space you have when packing a snack.
+Storage space available may also play a role in which snacks to bring as well as the quantity.

-Proper hydration will be just as important as having the proper snacks.
+Proper hydration while hiking is just as important as consuming proper snacks.
 I always carry a water bottle, hydration bladder such as a Camelbak, or both with me depending on how long I’ll be out.
 Check out dietitian Marisa Michael’s post about hydration at altitude and dietitian Briana Bruinoodge’s post about what to drink in hot weather for additional tips for staying hydrated.

 Disclaimer: This is general nutrition advice and you should talk with your physician before implementing any dietary or lifestyle changes.
 Always check nutrition labels and ingredient lists to make sure food items will work for you.